 - This aspect of penance involves sinners making amends for what the wrongdoing and the hurt they caused.
-Satisfaction often includes spiritual activity like prayer.
+Satisfaction often includes spiritual activities like prayer.
 It also includes practical acts like returning stolen property or paying restitution, for example.
-(Also see Do Baptists believe in the Holy Spirit?)
+(Also, see Do Baptists believe in the Holy Spirit?)

 What do Baptists believe about sin?

-Baptist beliefs about sin come directly from the Bible and the intention of their orthodox theologians is to neither minimize, or add to, what it says.
+Baptist beliefs about sin come directly from the Bible, and the intention of their orthodox theologians is to neither minimize nor add to, what it says.
+What is sin?